Do I need immigration permission to study in the UK?

 It is a generic term that we use to keep our guidance clear.

-Immigration permission that you apply for before your travel is called “entry clearance” (for non-visa nationals) and a “visa” for visa nationals.
-Immigration permission you apply for in the UK is called either “leave to enter” (if you apply on entry) or “leave to remain” (if you apply online to extend your stay).
-The permission is shown on a “vignette” (sticker) in your passport, or on a plastic card, a “Biometric Residence Permit”.
+Immigration permission is also known as a "visa".
+If the immigration permission is issued from your home country, it is called “entry clearance”.
+Immigration permission issued in the UK is called either “leave to enter” (if you apply from your home country or on entry) or “leave to remain” (if you apply in the UK).
+The permission is shown on a “vignette” (sticker) in your passport, or on a plastic card, a “Biometric Residence Permit (BRP)”.

 Sometimes we do use these specific terms if it is useful for clarity, but mostly we use call everything “immigration permission”.

-EEA and Swiss nationals and their family members
+EEA and Swiss nationals (including UK) and their family members

 If you hold a passport or national identity card as a citizen of one of the following countries, then you are not subject to UK immigration controls and you do not need immigration permission to study in the UK.